-It has been reported that traditional, subscriber-pays academic publishing has a \$5 billion global market,50 and that one of the leading publishers, Reed Elsevier journals, "bring[s] in about \$1.6 billion in annual revenue with an operating-profit margin of about 30%."
-This profit, according to the same source, could be cut to between 10% to 15% if open access publishing were expanded.51 (The total scientific and technical journal market has been estimated at \$9 billion.)52
+It has been reported that traditional, subscriber-pays academic publishing has a \$5 billion global market,55 and that one of the leading publishers, Reed Elsevier journals, "bring[s] in about \$1.6 billion in annual revenue with an operating-profit margin of about 30%."
+This profit, according to the same source, could be cut to between 10% to 15% if open access publishing were expanded.56 (The total scientific and technical journal market has been estimated at \$9 billion.)57

 Subscription costs vary depending upon the journal and how many journals an institution subscribes to.
 Prices also vary for individual versus institutional subscriptions.
-According to one article, in October 2003 two scientists at the University of California at San Francisco were charged \$91,000 "from Elsevier's Cell Press unit for one-year's access to six biology journals."53 The University of California in 2003 was reportedly charged \$7.7 million a year for subscriptions to 1,200 Elsevier periodicals, which was a 25% price reduction from the original bill, negotiated after faculty moves to boycott Elsevier journals if the original bill price were not reduced.54 Reportedly, sometimes sales are increased by publishers forcing libraries to subscriptions into large contracts often not well matched with institutional research interests."55 This includes bundling together journals that are made available electronically in database systems that access current and archived journals.
-Bundling of this sort can force libraries to pay for access to the same journal subscribes.56
+According to one article, in October 2003 two scientists at the University of California at San Francisco were charged \$91,000 "from Elsevier's Cell Press unit for one-year's access to six biology journals."58 The University of California in 2003 was reportedly charged \$7.7 million a year for subscriptions to 1,200 Elsevier periodicals, which was a 25% price reduction from the original bill, negotiated after faculty moves to boycott Elsevier journals if the original bill price were not reduced.59 Reportedly, sometimes sales are increased by publishers forcing libraries to subscribe to more than they want because publishers often "... bundl[e] ... journal subscriptions into large contracts often not well matched with institutional research interests."60 This includes bundling together journals that are made available electronically in database systems that access current and archived journals.
+Bundling of this sort can force libraries to pay for access to the same journal several times if it is included in more than one database to which the library subscribes.61

-Rising journal subscription costs, it is argued, are too expensive, making it difficult for libraries, especially university libraries and the public to afford many journals,57 and forcing them to sacrifice spending on other media.
+Rising journal subscription costs, it is argued, are too expensive, making it difficult for libraries, especially university libraries and the public to afford many journals,62 and forcing them to sacrifice spending on other media.
 Reportedly, Rick Johnson, former Director of the Scholarly Publishing and Academic Resources Coalition (SPARC), said that because of rising costs, library spending on print media is shifting from monograph and other materials to support largely journal subscriptions, with price per journal reportedly having doubled within 15 years.
-He illustrated this by saying that while the Consumer Price Index increased 64 percent,
+He illustrated this by saying that while the Consumer Price Index increased 64 percent, libraries are paying 227 percent more for journal subscriptions.63 According to a National Library of Medicine (NLM) report, Access to Biomedical Research Information, prepared for Congress in June 2004, "prices of commercial biomedical titles increased 224% from 1988 to 1998, while the prices of nonprofit